 RESPONSIBLE SEAFOOD PURCHASING

 All seafood purchased is either local or Marine Stewardship Council Certified.

 GULF OF MAINE RESEARCH INSTITUTE CERTIFIED

-One of two College dining programs currently in New England that have taken the lead with GMRI to ensure that seafood is being responsibly and sustainably harvested
+One of the original higher education culinary programs currently in New England that have taken the lead with GMRI to ensure that seafood is being responsibly and sustainably harvested

 PURCHASING GUIDELINES - SUPPLIERS

 As we procure products and services, suppliers are asked to carefully look for ways we can minimize our environmental impact.

 Reusable transportation containers.